-Over a two year course you will be encouraged to advance your engineering skills set through study of mechanics, electronics, materials science, mathematics and computer aided design (CAD).
+Over a two year BTEC L3 course you will be encouraged to advance your engineering skills set through study of mechanics, electronics, materials science, mathematics and computer aided design (CAD).
 Many students who enjoy and successfully complete this course progress into Higher Education or employment in the engineering sector.
 Build knowledge and skills to become our professionals of the future!
 Become equipped for both university and employment.

 - Course Information